 That Dog has Covered Me in Ectoplasm, says the Man, disappearing into the Shower.

 It is his Birthday Slobber, I tell the Owner.
 I do not Slobber like that on Just Everyone, I say.
 It took Special Effort, I say.
 Hours of Preparation, I say.
-Gratitude is the Proper Response in a Beneficiary to Beneficence, I say.
+Gratitude is the Proper Response in a Beneficiary, I say.
 From a Moral Benefactor, I say.
 Who Produces Quality Slobber, I say.

 How can One Dog Produce this Much?
 Asks the Voice of the Man.